Mimimarroun/AirBnB_clone_v2/README.md

+<center><h3>0x02.
+AirBnB clone - MySQL updated README by Amr Samy & Meriem Marroun </h3></center>
+The Airbnb clone project for which we are creating a copy of the Airbnb.
+Only some features will be implemented and will be listed below once completed.
+At this stage, we are implementing an additional storage option.
+Based on which database is chosen (file storage or database storage), JSON is used or MySQL and SQLalchemy is used via Python.
+Fabric is used for application deployment.

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.